Education Abroad Advisory Council

 - Policy Decision Feedback: The council offers feedback on policy considerations.
 These deliberations include topics such as program suspension due to low mobility or how to incentivize global learning outcomes in short-term program development.

-Advisory council members typically serve for 1-2 years and are either selected by Global Programs leadership to serve or are nominated by their own unit leadership.
+Advisory council members typically serve for 1-2 years and are either selected by Penn State Global leadership to serve or are nominated by their own unit leadership.
 Those who are interested in serving or who would like to be considered for an appointment on the council should contact Brian Brubaker, Assistant Vice Provost for Global Learning.

 Education Abroad Advisory Council Members